Skip to content

 View on GitHub Experiment in the IDE

-The "Maximum Cut Problem" (MaxCut) [1] is an example of combinatorial optimization problem.
-It refers to finding a partition of a graph into two sets, such that the number of edges between the two sets is maximal.
+The "Maximum Cut Problem" (MaxCut) [1] is an example of a combinatorial optimization problem.
+It refers to finding a partition of a graph into two sets, such that the number of edges between the two sets is the maximum.

 import networkx as nx